cdumay/kser/docs/index.rst

 .. image:: _static/kser.png

 #.
 A message comes from Kafka.
 #.
-Consumer deserialize message and send it to the "router" witch dispatch the message to the registry.
+Consumer deserialize message and send it to the "router" which dispatch the message to the registry.
 #.
 Registry loads the correct entrypoint based on the message content.
 #.
 Registry execute the entrypoint with the message data and return a result.
 #.
 Result is sent back to the router which dispatch it.